Crime in Toronto: Current prevalence of youth gangs

 Rates of youth gang activity in Toronto can be challenging to measure due to conflicting definitions of gangs, the smaller size of youth gangs, and their looser organization.
 Some research found 11% of Toronto high school students and 27% of Toronto homeless youth identified as being gang members at some point in their lives.
 Other research found under 6% of high school students and 16% of street youth identify as current gang members — but that only 4% of students and 15% of street youth were involved in gangs of a criminal (rather than social) nature.

-Criminal activity

 One study has reported that approximately 2,400 high school students in Toronto claim to have carried a gun at least once between 2004 and 2005.
 Research has found that most youth gang-related crime consists of property offenses, drugs sales, drug use, and physical conflicts with other gangs.
 Social activities are more widely reported amongst self-identified youth gang members than criminal activities.
 Murder and other more grievous types of crime are uncommon.

+Since 2021, auto theft in Canada, particularly in Toronto, has spiked, with more than 12,000 thefts in the city in 2023 alone.
+Violent carjackings have also become more prevalent, with nearly two-thirds of carjacking-related arrests involving youth.
+In 2023, a Criminal Intelligence Service Canada report stated that organized crime groups are at play, with 63 in Ontario and Quebec alone.
+The majority of the cars are transported to the Port of Montreal where they are then shipped overseas to Africa, the Middle East and Asia for resale.